pavvann/ToDoList-on-Ethereum/Readme.md

 transaction.
 The Wallet balance before and after every transaction also reflects on Metamask Wallet (or any Ethereum Wallet).

+## Working on deploying this to a test network

 <hr>

 ## Project Structure